libertysoft3/saidit/README.md

 - Make sure you OS file limits are high, want > 1024 for `$ ulimit -Hn` and `$ ulimit -Sn`
 - Configure fail2ban
 - Configure the firewall, need at least ports 22 and 443 open
+- If you want email, install something like postfix and enable `reddit-job-email` in `/etc/cron.d/reddit`
+- Make backups by adding a cron job for `scripts/saidit-backup.sh`

 ### Certbot/LetsEncrypt SSL Certificates